Best Ways to Use Essential Oils for Honey Bees

 Blend thoroughly in a blender (5 min).
 Pour into ½ gallon jug and add enough water to make 2 quarts.

 Do NOT heat the essential oils.
 This will make a concentrate.
-Use 1 cup of concentrate to 1 gallon of cool syrup.
+Use 1 cup of concentrate to 1 gallon of cool sugar water syrup.

 Grease Patties and Essential Oils

 Grease patties are not as popular as they once were but some beekeepers still use them.
-A mix of crisco and sugar -they were originally used to combat tracheal mites.
+A mix of Crisco shortening and sugar -they were originally used to combat tracheal mites.

 We do not have solid evidence that the use of essential oils will handle varroa mite issues.
 But, they may aid bee health in other ways that helps promote productive hives.

-Monitor your hives and if necessary consider some of the other softer treatments such as oxalic acid or formic acid.
-Both work well in certain situations.
+Monitor your hives and if necessary consider some of the other softer varroa mite treatments such as oxalic acid to kill mites on the bees or perhaps a formic acid procedure.

 FAQs